Protecting Your Leased Space: Exploring the Essentials of Business Renters' Insurance

 Some examples of professionals who should consider this business insurance is:

 The bottom line?
-If you own a small business and primarily rent or lease your space, you should consider this coverage to act as an umbrella.
-If the property owners coverage is lacking or has gaps this insurance can close those gaps.
+If you own a small business and primarily rent or lease your space, you should consider business renters insurance coverage to act as an umbrella.
+If the property owner's coverage is lacking or has gaps, this insurance can close those gaps.

 A business renters policy is typically included as part of a Business Owners Policy (BOP) and usually includes general liability insurance, business interruption insurance, and commercial property insurance.
 Damage to the building due to fire, accidents, vandalism, or natural disasters will usually be covered (keep in mind, this is likely covered by the property owners coverage).
 A business renters policy also typically helps pay for things within your office such as office equipment, business supplies, and merchandise.